GladLive/GladLive.AuthService.ASP/README.md

 GladLive is network session service comparable to Xboxlive or Steam.

-GladLive.AuthService.ASP is a web scalable ASP.NET 5 authentication webservice/web-api for the GladLive distributed network and preforms this role by providing:
+GladLive.AuthService.ASP is a web scalable ASP core authentication webservice/web-api for the GladLive distributed network and preforms this role by providing:
   - Services Authentication requests for the GladLive distributed network
   - Vertically and horizontally scalable
-  - RSA security scheme used for authentication distributed with clients
+  - Issues JWT tokens to authenticated users
   - Web and cloud ready

 ## GladLive Services